Build Celadon From Source

 $ repo sync -c

-Build Celadon in VM image
+Build Celadon boot image

 1. Optionally, delete existing output of any previous build with the following command in the top-most Celadon source directory: